grafana/grafana/docs/sources/datasources/phlare.md

 ## Querying

-### Query editor
+### Query Editor

 TODO: image

-Query editor consists, going from the top left, of profile type selector, a label selector input, and a collapsible options section.
+Query editor gives you access to a profile type selector, a label selector, and collapsible options.

 TODO: image

-Select profile type from the drop-down.
-While the label selector can be left empty to query all profiles without filtering by labels, the profile type needs to be selected for the query to be valid.
-Grafana does not show any data if the profile type isn’t selected and the query is run.
+Select a profile type from the drop-down menu.
+While the label selector can be left empty to query all profiles without filtering by labels, the profile type must to be selected for the query to be valid.
+Grafana does not show any data if the profile type isn’t selected when a query is run.

 TODO: image

 Use the labels selector input to filter by labels.
-Phlare uses similar syntax to Prometheus to filter labels, and we provide an autocomplete functionality to list all the available labels and their values when typing.
-Refer to Phlare documentation (TODO link) for available operators and syntax.
+Parca uses similar syntax to Prometheus to filter labels.
+Refer to Parca documentation (TODO link) for available operators and syntax.

 TODO: image

 Options section contains a switch for Query Type and Group by.

-Query type allows you to decide if you want to return only profile data which can be shown in a flame graph (TODO link) or metric data visualized in a graph or both.
-The Both option is available only in a dashboard as you can select only single visualization for a panel.
+Select a query type to return the profile data which can be shown in a flame graph (TODO link), metric data visualized in a graph, or both.
+You can only select both options in a dashboard, because panels allow only one visualization.

 Group by allows you to group metric data by a specified label.
 Without any Group by label, metric data is aggregated over all the labels into single time series.
 You can use multiple labels to group by.
 Group by has only an effect on the metric data and does not change the profile data results.